NeLy-EPFL/DeepFly3D/README.md

 ### Changes in 0.3
 - Results are saved in df3d folder instead of the image folder.
 - Much faster startup time.
+- Cameras are automatically ordered using Regular Expressions.

 ### Changes in 0.2
 - Changing name from deepfly3d to df3d